burdickc/LogRedaction/README.md

 - The user will be prompted to enter a path to the directory containing the original gzipped log files.

-- Provide a path to the logs directory on the system and press enter.
+- Provide the full path to the logs directory on the system and press enter.
 For example: **/Users/test.user/Downloads/logs**

 - The redacted log files, and audit log will be written to the provided directory.